-Former U.S. leaders asked to re-check for classified docs
+Past US presidents, VPs asked to recheck for classified docs

 He said there was a need for people to be conscious of laws and rules governing the handling of classified information.
 “Those rules,” he said, “are there for a reason.”

-Associated Press Writer Eric Tucker contributed
+Associated Press writers Eric Tucker and Farnoush Amiri contributed.